 The Z-Pro Tango 3 is a high quality inflatable kayak for 3 persons.
 The review of this kayak is based upon the experiences of using the kayak in open water.

 Z-Pro is owned by Zebec and make a range of inflatable products with kayaks and canoes being just one part of their business, they are very experienced and make good quality inflatable products.
 They are based in S. Korea, I believe that the kayaks are made in their factory in China.

-The Tango is available as a single person kayak, a 2 person kayak called the Tango 2 as well as the 3 person Tango 3.
+The Tango is available as a single person kayak, a 2 person kayak called the Tango 2 as well as the 3 person Tango 3 or Tango 300.
 They are all based upon the same general shape and design with differing sizes depending upon the amount of seats.
 Whilst I haven’t used the 1 or 2 person boats, I would think that this review will help anyone looking for either of these products.

 The Tango 3

 What is the Tango 3 made of?
 This is a high specification inflatable, made of an Oxford fabric cover coated with polyurethane 1000 for durability.
 The bottom is made of 1000 denier reinforced PVC material for strength.

 There are 3 air chambers, the floor and both sides.
 The floor chamber has reinforcing with smaller air pockets, and is V-shaped underneath for good stability and tracking when paddling in rougher weather.

 This air-chamber type design has been around for as long as inflatable kayaks have been, but it is now superseded by new technology in fabrics and stitching which has created the dropstitch kayaks, this provides an even more rigid and stronger kayak body.